shaik1002/biggitlabbomb/doc/subscriptions/subscription-add-ons.md

 Administrators of self-managed instances can use a [Rake task](../raketasks/user_management.md#bulk-assign-users-to-gitlab-duo-pro) to assign or remove seats in bulk.

-## View assigned GitLab Duo users

-Prerequisites:

-- You must purchase a GitLab Duo add-on, or have an active GitLab Duo trial.
-- For self-managed and GitLab Dedicated:
-  - The GitLab Duo Pro add-on is available in GitLab 16.8 and later.
-  - The GitLab Duo Enterprise add-on is only available in GitLab 17.3 and later.

-After you purchase GitLab Duo, you can assign seats to users to grant access to the add-on.

-### For GitLab.com

-1. On the left sidebar, select **Search or go to** and find your group.
-1. Select **Settings > GitLab Duo**.
-1. From the filter bar, select **Assigned seat** and **Yes**.
-1. User list is filtered to only users assigned a GitLab Duo seat.

-### For self-managed

-Prerequisites:

-- You must be an administrator.
-- GitLab 17.5 or later

-1. On the left sidebar, at the bottom, select **Admin**.
-1. Select **GitLab Duo**.
-   - If the **GitLab Duo** menu item is not available, synchronize your subscription after purchase:
-     1. On the left sidebar, select **Subscription**.
-     1. In **Subscription details**, to the right of **Last sync**, select synchronize subscription (**{retry}**).
-1. To filter by users assigned to a GitLab Duo seat, in the **Filter users** bar, select **Assigned seat**, then select **Yes**.

 ## Purchase additional GitLab Duo seats

 You can purchase additional GitLab Duo Pro or GitLab Duo Enterprise seats for your group namespace or self-managed instance.
 After you complete the purchase, the seats are added to the total number of GitLab Duo seats in your subscription.